bharath1097/pureconfig/README.md

 double click XML files to edit them, after which they'll ask why IE 9 launches?
 Okay, that's not a problem with the format though, just really annoying.

-# Old formats were easy to edit, but sucks for complex structures
+# Old formats were easier to edit, but...
 People have few problems editing "good old" INI files, and Java-style property files are easy enough too.
 Problem is, they are not very good at deeply nested structures.
 For instance, you can get hierarchies by naming conventions in property files, but you end up with a *lot* of repeating prefixes.